 Dual citizens should be filing income tax returns in both the US and Canada to report their worldwide income on both returns.
 They should ensure that their returns are prepared properly so that they are not taxed on the same income twice.

-Dual citizen snowbirds may have income from both US and Canadian sources.
+Dual-citizen snowbirds may have income from both US and Canadian sources.
 This can complicate things, as they will have foreign tax credits appearing on both returns.

-Dual citizens also want to ensure that they are paying attention to all of the foreign asset disclosure forms required by both the US and Canada as there are hefty penalties, on both side of the border, for failing to file these forms.
+Dual citizens also want to ensure that they are paying attention to all of the foreign asset disclosure forms required by both the US and Canada as there are hefty penalties, on both sides of the border, for failing to file these forms.

 Canadians who own over a certain amount of U.S assets

 Canadians that own foreign property with a cost of over $100,000 CAD at any time in the year, must file Form T1135, Foreign Income Verification Statement, with the Canada Revenue Agency to disclose the property.

 However, personal use real estate located outside of Canada is not included and should not be disclosed.

 Rental properties located outside of Canada would be disclosed.
 Foreign bank accounts should be disclosed.
 Shares in foreign companies, even if held in a Canadian brokerage are required to be disclosed.

 Any property used mainly for personal use and enjoyment, such as a vehicle, vacation property, jewelry, artwork, or any other such property would not be disclosed.

 Canadians who earn income from U.S. investments